 At the end of the course the students deepen their knowledge in a particular topic of brain imaging in neuroscience with a individual study project.
 The student choses an area and writes a short research proposal (1-2 pages) about it, accompanied by a short presentation in small groups.

-The teaching methods used in this course are teacher-led lectures, group discussions and an individual advanced study project.
-All mandatory lectures are recorded and are accessible for rehearsal during the course period (does not replace obligatory attendance).
-Failure to attend shall lead to not pass a specific course module.
-Modules are sequential, so that failing to pass a module does not allow the student to continue with the course on that year, but can be continue the year after.
+The teaching methods used in this course are self-study, teacher-led lectures and group discussions, and an individual advanced study project.
+Attendance is mandatory and requires active participation.
 The course is conducted online with the support of the Karolinska Institute digital learning platform.
 Via this platform, the student has access to different types of course content, such as lecture slides and recommended literature, and can also interact with other students within the course and with the course teachers, for example during group discussions.

-Learning objectives are examined partly through knowledge tests in connection with each course topic.The course is also examined through an individual project.
-During the last week of the course, the student presents and discusses her/his project in small groups together with teachers and other students.
-All digital course meetings are mandatory.
+Learning objectives are examined partly through a written quiz in connection with each course topic, active participation in the compulsory course meetings, and through an individual project.
+During the last part of the course, the student presents and discusses her/his project in small groups together with teachers and other students.

 Each of the six course modules is graded with a Pass or Fail grade.
-To pass the course, a pass grade is required for all course modules as well as for the individual advanced study project.
+To pass the course, a pass grade is required for all course modules including the individual advanced study project.

 Absence from or non-fulfillment of mandatory course elements